mattray/managed_chef_server-cookbook/README.md

 ## roles_loader

-All of the Ruby or JSON role files in the `directory` will be loaded onto the Chef Server and updated if they change.
+All of the Ruby or JSON role files in the `directory` will be loaded onto the Chef Infra Server and updated if they change.

 # Testing

 There is a [kitchen.yml](kitchen.yml) that may be used for testing with Vagrant.
 The [kitchen.vagrant.yml](kitchen.vagrant.yml) may be symlinked as **kitchen.local.yml** and used with local caches to speed up testing.
 If you want to use Docker, [kitchen.dokken.yml](kitchen.dokken.yml) may be used but it does not persist changes between runs and is thus not significantly faster (it's slower than Vagrant with caching).
-The following Suites map to example [policyfiles](policyfiles) that may be repurposed as necessary, with variants for testing Chef 14 and 15 of each:
+The following Suites map to separate named run lists in the [Policyfile.rb](Policyfile.rb) that may be repurposed as necessary, with 15* variants for testing with Chef Infra Server 12.19 as opposed to 13.
+The `test` directory will need to be populated with downloaded RPM installers as necessary.

-## default
+## 15/16default

 Tests simple installation and creation of the managed Chef user and organization.

-## data_collector
+## 16data_collector

 Tests deploying the Chef Infra Server configured to send data to an external Automate deployment.

+## 16backup

+Checks the backup script is in the crontab and backup directories are available.

-## cron
+## 16cron

 Checks the chef-client is in the crontab

-## backup

-Checks the backup script is in the crontab and backup directories are available.

-## data_bags
+## 16data_bags

 Adds loading data bags from the included [test](test) directory.
 It restores from a previous data bag backup to ensure pruning and updating work.

+## 16legacy

+Adds loading cookbooks, environments and roles from the included [test](test) directory.

-## policyfile
+## 16policyfile

 Adds loading policyfiles from the included [test](test) directory.

-## legacy

-Adds loading cookbooks, environments and roles from the included [test](test) directory.

-## everything

-Installs the Chef Infra Server, restores from a backup, attempts to load policyfiles (which are included in the restored backup) and adds backup via cron.

-## restore
+## 15/16restore

 Restores the Chef Infra Server from a backup consisting of the `everything` content. `kitchen verify restore` ensures the policyfiles were restored properly.

+## 15/16upgrade

+Installs the Chef Infra Server, loads data bags, loads legacy content, loads policyfiles, and adds backup via cron, then upgrades the installed version of Chef Infra Server.

+## 15/16everything

+Installs the Chef Infra Server, loads data bags, loads legacy content, loads policyfiles, adds backup via cron, and upgrades the installation.

 # License and Authors

 - Author: Matt Ray [matt@chef.io](mailto:matt@chef.io)
-- Copyright 2018-2019, Chef Software, Inc
+- Copyright 2018-2020, Chef Software, Inc

 ```text
 Licensed under the Apache License, Version 2.0 (the "License");